x-team/handbook/slack_channels.md

 ## Mentored Channels

 All of these channels provide feedback on your work in their domain, resources for it, and most importantly, mentors (see pinned post or look for someone with \[mod-something\]), who you can schedule a 1:1 with where they help you improve directly.
+You can also ping a mentor squad by tagging `@[tech]-mentors` in chat.
+One of them is sure to respond.

 **#gophers**